 Once the ordering of the vectors is correctly negotiated one can find the eight Gram-Schmidt vectors (four in each time direction) and the four covariant vectors (the same in either time direction).
-For comparison we show the probability densities for the vectors in Figs. 10-12.
-Tenfold longer runs yield visually indistinguishable results.
+For comparison we show the probability densities for the vectors in Figures 10, 11, and 12.